Potbellied Pigs Running Wild in Delaware

 - “People selling potbellied pigs entice pet owners with marketing terms such as micro pigs, teacup pigs, mini pigs, pocket pigs, and pygmy pigs,” a spokesperson for the Department wrote.
 “New pet owners believe they will have a cute little piglet to love, but as these animals age, the pigs can grow quite large while becoming hard to handle and difficult to contain.”

-- The Department is encouraging owners in Delaware to spray or neuter their pet pigs to prevent unintended litters.
+- The Department is encouraging owners in Delaware to spay or neuter their pet pigs to prevent unintended litters.

 Potbellied pigs are running wild in Delaware, causing a nuisance to landowners, damaging natural resources and increasing the risk of disease, the state’s Department of Agriculture warned Thursday.